Granular segregation across flow geometries: a closure model for the particle segregation velocity: Comparison with a previous segregation-velocity model

 The broad applicability of (\ref{eq:w}) can be further elucidated by demonstrating its compatibility with the well-established linear segregation velocity model, initially developed for free surface heap flows \citep{fan2014modelling}, and successfully applied to a wide range of free surface flows including chute flow, rotating tumbler flow, steady and intermittent heap flow, three-dimensional heap flow, multidisperse species, polydisperse species, and density-disperse species \citep{umbanhowar2019modeling}.
-The model is motivated by the ``kinetic sieving'' mechanism and statistical mechanics model for dense granular flows of bidisperse mixtures of spherical particles by \cite{savage1988particle} and is expressed as
+The model is expressed as ~\citep{fan2014modelling}

-The linear segregation model of (\ref{eq:linear}) postulates a direct proportionality between the segregation velocity $w_i$ and the product of the concentration complement $1 - c_i$ and shear rate $\dot\gamma$.
+It postulates a direct proportionality between the segregation velocity $w_i$ and the product of the concentration complement, $1 - c_i$, the shear rate, $\dot\gamma$, and the particle size, $d_s$ (or $d_l$), and it is motivated by the ``kinetic sieving'' mechanism and statistical mechanics model for dense granular flows of bidisperse mixtures of spherical particles by \cite{savage1988particle}, as noted previously~\citep{gray2005theory, jones2018asymmetric}.
 The segregation parameter $S$ multiplied by the small particle diameter $d_s$ quantifies the characteristic segregation length scale.
 Larger values of $S$ indicate a stronger tendency for segregation.
-As determined empirically, this length scale depends on various factors, including particle properties (such as size, shape, density), flow conditions (such as shear rate, flow depth), and the specific segregation mechanism at play.
+As determined empirically, this length scale depends on various factors, including particle properties (such as size, shape, density), flow conditions (such as flow depth), and the specific segregation mechanism at play.
 The effectiveness of the linear segregation velocity model stems from its ability to encapsulate the complex interplay of segregation factors in a single length scale, while still demonstrating good agreement with simulations and experiments of free surface flows on heaps or in rotating tumblers.
-For free surface flows without strongly segregated regions, the empirically determined segregation length scale $S$ is well approximated by
+For free surface flows without strongly segregated regions, the empirically determined segregation length scale $S$ is well approximated by~\citep{schlick2015modeling}

 However, the assumption of a linear relationship between segregation velocity and shear rate in (\ref{eq:linear}), while simple to implement, neglects the influence of pressure.
-Consequently, this linear segregation model is limited to free-surface flows where lithostatic pressure is negligible.
+Consequently, this linear segregation model is limited to free-surface flows where the effects of lithostatic pressure on its predictions are negligible.